 But I don’t know, man.
 The printing press made scribes and scriveners obsolete by democratising the mass-production of books.
 Generative AI is transactional—you prompt what you want and it echoes those wants back to you.
 The process of creativity is outsourced and, ultimately, forfeited.
 Artistically, it’s creative middle management.

-Any resemblance AI has to the printing press begins and ends at the point of it being a popular, new technology—which you could just as easily compare to the home printer or the mobile phones.
-If we’re going to whip up cringy snowclones, I’d personally go with “AI is the new cotton mill”, seeing as the debut of the textile factory was met with infamous animosity.
-Retrospect allows us to look at the comforts of today with a sort of teleological-capitalist lens—we look around and see iPads, flat-screens and Teslas and we infer they’re optimally designed.
+Any resemblance AI has to the printing press begins and ends at the point of it being a popular, new technology—which you could just as easily compare to the home printer or mobile phones.
+If we’re going to whip up cringy snowclones, I’d personally go with “AI is the new cotton mill” seeing as the debut of the textile factory was met with infamous animosity.
+Retrospect implores us to see the comforts of today through a sort of teleological-capitalist lens—we look around and see iPads, flat-screens and Teslas and we infer they’re optimally designed.

-Deeper investigation shows protest movements like the Luddites were fighting to preserve standards of living we’d be lucky to have today.
+Deeper investigation shows the Luddite movement was fighting to preserve standards of living we’d be lucky to have today.
 Their Cottage Industry was the OG Work From Home.
-Cloth-makers wanted the autonomy to continue earning a wage that didn’t depend on working under someone else’s roof.
-When peace protests and appeals to government were denied, the cloth-makers earned the “Luddite” moniker by sabotaging the cotton mill machinery.
+Cloth-makers wanted the autonomy to continue earning wages that didn’t depend on working under someone else’s roof.
+When peaceful protests and appeals to government were denied, the cloth-makers earned the Luddite moniker by sabotaging the cotton mill machinery.

-History has downplayed their protest as a neanderthal rejection of technology or superstitious moral panic.
-It wasn’t some unhinged, out-of-touch expression of violence towards technological progress.
-It was a calculated resistance against the exploitation that the machinery facilitated.
+History has downplayed Luddism as a neanderthal tantrum or superstitious moral panic.
+It wasn’t some ooga-booga vandalism against technological progress, it was a calculated resistance against the exploitation the machinery facilitated.
 We could probably do with more of that, huh?

 In this respect, AI is just as unremarkable as every industrial advancement.
 Quickness is king but “better” is a matter of perspective.
 When citing the medical content offered by Chat-GPT, a study found “most of the references provided were found to be fabricated or inaccurate.7” Recruitment algorithm bias is evident in gender, race, colour, and personality.8 Captioning software—from short-form video reels to streaming services—are less accurate than human subtitlers.
 The quality is poor enough to notice but not unbearable enough for users to jump ship.
 How many typos in an AI-generated caption would make delete Tiktok or cancel your Netflix?

-Whether its exploiting the precarious status of migrants, outsourcing customer service to overseas call-centres or offshoring factory production to sweatshops—the practise of pursuing the cheapest labour option has long been established as a savvy business move by company executives.
-The repercussions of this economic tactic has facilitated the demonisation of Asylum seekers and Schrödinger’s Immigrants, resulting in a spicy rise of Anglo-American fascism.
+Whether its exploiting the precarious citizenship status of migrants, outsourcing customer service to overseas call-centres or offshoring factory production to sweatshops—the practise of capitalising off of the lowest-paid labour force possible has long been established as a savvy business move.

 Will Dunn, the business editor of the New Statesman, poses an interesting question.
 If machine-generation is such an inevitability of progress, why are entry jobs so readily accepted as replaceable by Artificial Intelligence as opposed to executive level jobs?